-- 8 August - gates live at Henderson Station.
+- 8 August 2017 - gates live at Henderson Station

 How the gates work

 The electronic gates are activated automatically with the use of your AT HOP card.
-If you have a paper ticket, station staff can activate the gates for you.
+If customers have a paper ticket, station staff will activate the gates.
 There is also a gate line if you have not yet paid the fare for your journey.

 The gate lines will be manned while the stations are open.

 Image: New ticketing gates at Ōtāhuhu station.

 The use of AT HOP cards makes bus and train journeys simpler, with a single fare being charged for each journey, even if customers take several buses or trains to get to their destination.
 This means customers pay for the entire journey from A to B, instead of paying for each bus or train separately.

 When tag on and off each bus and train at the end of a journey, customers will be charged a single fare.